meejah/magic-wormhole-protocols/dilated-file-transfer.md

 That is, a peer may _know how to parse_ some (newer) version of this protocol but may still wish to _not_ support (or use) a particular feature.

-* message encoding

-While `msgpack` is mentioned above, there are several other binary-supporting libraries worth considering.
-These are (in no particular order) at least: CBOR or flatbuffers or protocolbuffers or cap'n'proto

-We could also still decide to simply use JSON, as that is also unambiguous.
-Although it enjoys widespread support, JSON suffers from a lack of 64-bit integers (because JavaScript only supports 2^53 integers) and doesn't support a byte-string type (forcing e.g. any binary data to be encded in base64 or similar).

-preliminary conclusion: msgpack.

 * file naming